Skip to Main Content

 Requirements for a working capital business loan

-Every lender sets its own standards for granting working capital loans.
-In general, these loans have loose eligibility criteria since they’re meant for small, everyday purchases.
+Every lender sets its own standards for granting working capital loans to small businesses.
+In general, these loans have lenient eligibility criteria since they’re meant for small, everyday purchases.

 Requirements you can expect:

 • Annual revenue: Lenders require your business to make a specific amount monthly or annually to show steady cash flow.
-For working capital loans, these can range from $100,000 to $350,000.
+For working capital loans, these can range from $36,000 to $250,000 annually.

 • Time in business: Most lenders prefer businesses to show they have several years in the market.
-But working capital loans can range from three months to two years in business.
+But working capital loans can offer loans to businesses with three months to two years in business.

 • Credit score: The minimum credit score is based on how much risk individual lenders are willing to take on.
-It’s typically set between 625 and 680 FICO, but some lenders go as low as 500.
+It’s typically set between a 625 and 680 FICO score, but some lenders go as low as 500.

 • Industry: Lenders evaluate your business’s financial statements and risks for your industry.
 In some cases, the lender posts a list of industries it won’t work with, such as consulting or financial services.